ENS.2010.3 | 16′

 2 Flutes, 2 Oboes, 2 Trumpets, Harp, Piano, 2 Cellos, 2 Basses

-From the beginning I had three movements in mind.
+Eventually three musical images swam into view.
 First, a straightforward melodic polyphony, but obsessively decorated, like Islamic art or a terracotta frieze.
-This would be followed by a monumental slow movement, great blocks of sound shimmering and grating against one another while archaic dance-music makes itself heard in the distance.
-To end, small cells would whirl and dance themselves into a brittle luminescence like flickering florescent light.
+Then, a monumental slow movement, great blocks of sound shimmering and grating against one another while archaic dances are heard in the distance.
+And finally, small cells whirling and dancing themselves into a brittle luminescence like flickering florescent light.